tomMoral/unet_sulci/README.md

 ### Dataset
 * HCP 900 for which we have
-** A cleaned AC/PC aligned T1w image of each subject brain (not MNI space) ** The [Destrieux atlas](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2937159/) in voxel space
+  * A cleaned AC/PC-aligned T1w image of each subject brain (not in MNI space)
+  * The [Destrieux atlas](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2937159/) in voxel space

 Data can be downloaded with
 ```bash